PSyGrid object

 None

-the path to the associated h5 file (it needs to be given if none was specified during initialization)
+the path to the associated h5 file (required if none was specified during initialization)

 overwrite